Gartner Q3 beats as contract value rises

-Gartner Inc, the world's biggest technology research and advisory firm, posted a better-than-expected third quarter helped by a 14 percent rise in contract value, and stood by its full-year profit outlook.
+Gartner Inc (IT.N), the world's biggest technology research and advisory firm, posted a better-than-expected third quarter helped by a 14 percent rise in contract value, and stood by its full-year profit outlook.

-The company raised the low end of its full-year revenue outlook by $5 million (3 million pound).
+The company raised the low end of its full-year revenue outlook by $5 million.
 It now expects revenue of $1.44-$1.48 billion.

-Another rival Factset Research Systems Inc, which provides financial information and analysis for the investment community, had last month allayed fears about its business being hit by financial clients cutting jobs and reducing expenses.
+Another rival Factset Research Systems Inc (FDS.N), which provides financial information and analysis for the investment community, had last month allayed fears about its business being hit by financial clients cutting jobs and reducing expenses.

 For the latest third quarter, Gartner's net income rose to $30.5 million, or 31 cents per share, from $20.1 million, or 20 cents per share, a year ago.